 Before Nine Inch Nails and scoring film soundtracks, Trent Reznor used to dress like a Miami Vice drug dealer and fronted a Cleveland-based new wave band called Exotic Birds.
 Check out this television interview, notable for the presenter’s wariness about the use of computers in music.
 It’s amazing to think that Reznor used to own clothes other than those tight black T-shirts.

-Before Tool, vintner Maynard James Keenan fronted Michigan band, Children of the Anachronistic Dynasty – or C.A.D. for short.
+Long before Tool, Maynard James Keenan fronted Michigan band, Children of the Anachronistic Dynasty – or C.A.D. for short.
 Check out this 1987 public access television clip of the band performing Burn About Out, which later formed the basis for Tool’s 1993 single, Sober.
-Dressed as what Gok Wan would describe as a ‘high street tragedy’, watch Keenan find his Roman-sandalled feet years before he transformed himself into one of rock’s most enigmatic performers.
+Watch Keenan find his Roman-sandalled feet years before he transformed himself into one of rock’s most enigmatic performers.
 We’re surprised he hasn’t chewed his own fists off with embarrassment.

 Here’s a television advert for Halestorm, back in the days when their vocalist was simply known as Liz Hale.
 With all the warmth of a teen drama villain, she urges the viewers to check out where their next “high-energy” rock show takes place.
 Quick, before she smashes your face in.
 Also: keytar.